-There are many young people who aspire to be an attorney and also are considering their options for practice areas.
-This article is written to give aspiring attorneys a practical perspective on the practice of personal injury law.
+Many young people aspire to be an attorney and are considering their practice options.
+This article is written to give aspiring attorneys a practical perspective on personal injury law.

-Obviously, to become a personal injury lawyer, you need to graduate from law school and obtain a law degree.
+To become a personal injury lawyer, you must graduate from law school and obtain a law degree.
 Also, you will need to take the bar exam for your state.

 Getting a Bachelor’s Degree

 Law schools generally accept any undergraduate degree from an accredited university and do not necessarily give preference to any one specific undergraduate study area or degree.
 Some of the more common undergraduate degrees for law school are in areas such as political science, English, and communications, and some colleges offer degrees in pre-law.
-If a pre-law degree is offered by your university, that would be a preferable undergraduate degree to obtain.
+If your university offers a pre-law degree, that would be a preferable undergraduate degree to obtain.

 Subjects such as writing, English, and speech are all very helpful to give you a basic foundation for your legal studies and also help you on the law school entrance testing – the LSAT.

 Getting a Law Degree

 Students should endeavor to enroll in law schools accredited by the American Bar Association.

 While in law school, participation in trial coursework is advisable.
 Personal injury attorneys need to be skilled trial lawyers.
-The more practice you have in moot court and trial practice in law school the better prepared you will be for real-world practice.
+The more practice you have in moot court and trial practice in law school, the better you will be for real-world practice.

 It is very helpful for law students to clerk for law firms while attending law school.
 This allows students to experience the legal profession outside of the classroom.
 For students who are unsure of which area of law they want to practice, it may be a good idea to clerk at different law firms and practice areas and experience several areas of practice.